 The course aims to maximise the use of French to be both enjoyable and intellectually stimulating; to enhance study skills; to research individual topics in depth, and develop a personal and independent response to them.
 You will develop an understanding of the language and its practical use in areas of work and leisure.
-You will have the opportunity to do some work experience in France with the company Halsbury.
-At the end of your first year, you will be awarded the Language Leaders Award having taught in Primary Schools.
+You will spend one hour a week with our Foreign Language Assistant, to enhance your linguistic skills and develop your capacity for critical thinking.
 After 2 years, you will be completely fluent in French.